-- Recurring Extras: You can never tell when they'll show up for a gag.
+- Recurring Extra: You can never tell when they'll show up for a gag.
 They even once get mixed up with the Lawyers.

 - Running Gag: Someone falling on them.

 - Shoo Out the Clowns: Played with and lampshaded all to hell.
-When Roy died, one of the Flumphs felt that he had to be somewhere as a gag.
-Then you realize how many times the Flumphs have saved the lives of all the people who landed on them..
+When Roy dies, one of the Flumphs feels that he has to be somewhere as a gag.
+Then you realize how many times the Flumphs have saved the lives of all the people who landed on them.